MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-8-support.md

 Because Windows 8 is no longer supported, Windows 8 doesn’t receive security updates, leaving it vulnerable to security threats.

 To get security updates for Windows and updates to Microsoft 365 Apps, we strongly recommend that you move to a supported operating system.
-For example, Windows 8.1, or preferably Windows 10.
+For example, Windows 8.1, or preferably Windows 11 or Windows 10.

 > [!TIP]
 > - If you’re using Microsoft Endpoint Configuration Manager (current branch), you can use the [Computers with a specific operating system](/mem/configmgr/core/servers/manage/list-of-reports#operating-system) report to identify devices that are running Windows 8.